Skip to main content

 Multi-authentication setups

-Authentication against an application should always be tested in a browser prior to configuring it in a scan profile.
-If you identify use cases where your application may use two or more types of authentication, these can be configured in a scan profile and used simultaneously during a scan.
-Some common use cases of multiple authentication setups include, but are not limited to, HTTP (Basic, Digest, NTLM, or Kerberos) + LSR, OAuth + HTTP, etc.
+Authentication against an application should always be tested in a browser prior to configuring it in the target's settings.
+If you identify use cases where your application may use two or more types of authentication, these can be configured in the target's settings and used simultaneously during a scan.
+Some common use cases of multiple authentication setups include, but aren't limited to HTTP (Basic, Digest, NTLM, or Kerberos) + LSR, OAuth + HTTP, etc.

 OTP